tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Move over beastcoast, there's a new regional king in South America.
 In fact, out of the 21 series they played throughout 3 tours, Thunder only dropped *5* games.
 Stockholm is where the majority of English speaking Dota fans were exposed to the sicknasty gameplay of Pakazs and energetic charisma of Pandaboo.
 Unfortunately, DarkMago had visa issues getting to Arlington and the team subsequently bombed out in Texas.

 **What would success look like?** Last TI had two South American teams, Thunder Predator and SG esports, being eliminated in group stage.
 This year, *four* teams will be eliminated for groups.
-Making it to Suntec for playoffs would be a feat, but making it to the Singapore Indoor Stadium for top 4 would be making history for SA.
+Making it to Suntec for playoffs would be a feat, but making it to the Singapore Indoor Stadium for top 4 would be new ground for SA.

 **What to spam in Twitch chat when Thunder are winning?** `DOCTOR GOTITO`